Demographics of Mauritius: Ethnic groups

-Indo-Mauritians are roughly forty-six percent of the population.
-The Indo-Mauritian population consists of Hindu, Muslim, and Christian descendants of Indian laborers.
+Indo-Mauritians represent roughly sixty-eight percent of the population.
+The Indo-Mauritian population consists of Hindu and Muslim descendants of Indian laborers.

-Mauritian Creoles (descendants of Africans) are thirty-eight percent of the population.
-Today, a significant proportion of Creoles are of African descent, with varying amounts of French and Indian ancestry.
-The Creole community also includes the country's ‘Metisse,’ or mixed-race communities, which consist of people with any admixture of the island's other groups.
-Rodrigues and Chagossians are usually incorporated within the Creole ethnic group.
+Mauritian Creoles, descendants of African slaves, represent twenty-seven percent of the population.
+The Creole community also includes the country's mixed-race communities, which consist of people with any admixture of the island's other groups.
+Rodriguais and Chagossians are usually incorporated within the Creole ethnic group.

-Along with the French European community, British expatriates or people of British descent make up roughly three percent of the population of Mauritius.
+Sino-Mauritians from the Hakka and other ethnolinnguistic groups make up around three percent of Mauritian society.

-Sino-Mauritians from the Hakka and other Chinese sub-ethnic/linguistic groups make up around three percent of Mauritian society.
+White Mauritians, of mostly French descent, make up roughly two percent of the population of Mauritius.

 While the government officially groups Mauritians into four ethnic groups – Hindus, Muslims, Chinese, and General Population – the general population includes all who do not practice Hinduism or Islam and are not Chinese by ethnicity.
-The general population is the Christian community, which includes Creoles, mixed-race people, white people, and those who have converted to Christianity.
+The general population is mostly made-up of Christian Creole and White Mauritians.

 Small groups of foreign students from Europe or the Indian Ocean region are also present.
-Recent years have seen a steady flow of foreign workers into the textile industry (primarily Chinese women), the construction industry (primarily Indian workers), and harbor-related activities (primarily Taiwanese men).
+Recent years have seen a steady flow of foreign workers into the textile industry (primarily Bangladeshi men), the construction industry (primarily Indian and Bangladeshi workers), and harbor-related activities.

 Language

 Picture from the 1950s of the Central Market, Port Louis, Mauritius.

 The main languages spoken in Mauritius are Mauritian Creole, English, French, and Bhojpuri.
 English is the official administrative language of the parliament, though French is also permitted.
 However, the lingua franca is Mauritian Creole, and the newspapers and television programs are usually in French.
 The Mauritian currency features the Latin, Tamil and Devanagari scripts.

 Mauritian Creole, which is spoken by 90 percent of the population, is considered to be the native language of the country and is used most often in informal settings.
-It was developed in the 18th century by African slaves who used a pidgin language to communicate with each other and with their French masters, who did not understand the various African languages.
+It was developed in the 18th century by enslaved Africans who used a pidgin language to communicate with each other and with French enslavers and colonizers.
 The pidgin evolved with later generations to become a casual and main language.

 Mauritian Creole is a French-based creole.